-Cautions including any relevant action to be taken (continued) Note: INR also needs to be monitored with doxycycline 10.
-Concomitant treatment with methotrexate, aminophylline, theophylline, erlotinib, ruxolitinib, phenytoin, fosphenytoin, ciclosporin or clozapine: Advise individual to self-monitor for any signs of toxicity, and to contact the service responsible for monitoring these medicines as soon as possible to inform them of the treatment and to arrange appropriate follow up and monitoring Refer to the SPC for ciprofloxacin for full details on special warnings and precautions for use.
-Action to be taken if the individual or carer declines prophylaxis Refer the individual to the supervising doctor Advise the individual or their parent/carer of the possible consequences of declining prophylaxis and of alternative options Advise about the protective effects of the prophylaxis, risks of infection, and disease complications Advise to seek urgent medical attention if they develop symptoms compatible with anthrax infection or signs or symptoms of sepsis.
-Symptoms of anthrax will depend on the type of exposure: Inhalational: flu-like illness (fever, malaise, nausea/vomiting, headache, non-productive cough) Cutaneous: initial pimple/pauple that enlarges, blisters, ulcerates over 2 to 6 days to form a black scab Gastrointestinal: severe abdominal pain, nausea, vomiting, bloody diarrhoea See CBRN guidance for further information on symptoms Action to be taken if the individual is excluded Explain why they have been excluded Consider supply of doxycycline: see doxycycline further supply PGD Where doxycycline is contraindicated, refer the individual to the supervising doctor for assessment and consideration of alternative antibiotics Document reasons for exclusion and any referrals that have been made Arrangements for referral for medical advice Follow local procedures for referral to the supervising doctor and/or other services
+Note: INR also needs to be monitored with doxycycline

+9. Concomitant treatment with methotrexate, aminophylline, theophylline, erlotinib, ruxolitinib, phenytoin, fosphenytoin, ciclosporin or clozapine:

+Advise individual to self-monitor for any signs of toxicity, and to contact the service responsible for monitoring these medicines as soon as possible to inform them of the treatment and to arrange appropriate follow up and monitoring

+Cautions including any relevant action to be taken (continued) Refer to the SPC for ciprofloxacin for full details on special warnings and precautions for use Action to be taken if the Refer the individual to the supervising doctor individual or carer declines prophylaxis Advise the individual or their parent/carer of the possible consequences of declining prophylaxis and of alternative options Advise about the protective effects of the prophylaxis, risks of infection, and disease complications Advise to seek urgent medical attention if they develop symptoms compatible with anthrax infection or signs or symptoms of sepsis.
+Symptoms of anthrax will depend on the type of exposure: Inhalational: flu-like illness (fever, malaise, nausea/vomiting, headache, non-productive cough) Cutaneous: initial pimple/pauple that enlarges, blisters, ulcerates over 2 to 6 days to form a black scab Gastrointestinal: severe abdominal pain, nausea, vomiting, bloody diarrhoea See CBRN guidance for further information on symptoms Document the advice given and the decision reached Action to be taken if the Explain why they have been excluded individual is excluded Consider supply of doxycycline: see Doxycycline initial supply PGD .
+Where doxycycline is contraindicated, refer the individual to the supervising doctor for assessment and consideration of alternative antibiotics Document reasons for exclusion and any referrals that have been made Arrangements for referral for medical advice Follow local procedures for referral to the supervising doctor and/or other services